top of page

 Your solar cells will not provide power for you home during a power outage.
 Your home requires regulated power.
 Power from your solar panels fluctuates (it is not regulated).
 PG&E collects this power and provides a credit.
 A backup power system can provide power during an electrical shutdown.
 The sections below review backup power alternatives.

-Backup Power Options
+Cell Phone Backup Power

 A solar powered mobile phone charger is an inexpensive option that can help you stay in communication with family and allow you to receive updates during a power outage.
 Once charged many solar cell chargers will retain charge for several months or longer.
 Emergency radios with integrated solar cell chargers often have a mobile phone charging port and many have a hand crank that can charge the radio and your phone simultaneously.
 See Solar Phone Chargers (Amazon).